beton-ochoa/beton-ochoa.github.io/index.md

 **October 6th - 10th, Marrakech, Morocco**: This year myself and three of my PhD students from the CV-inside lab are participating in the **27th International Conference on Medical Image Computing & Computer Assisted Intervention** in Marrakech, Morocco 🇲🇦
 We are presenting a couple of works in the area of robust depth estimation for colonoscopy (done by Ricardo Espinosa Ivan Reyes) with CRAN 🇫🇷 in the context our **CONACYT - Ecos Nord** funded project and another on generizable instrument segmentation by Mansoor Ali in collaboration with Sharib Ali from the **AI In Medicine and Surgery (AIMS)** group form University of Leeds 🇬🇧 funded by **Worldwide Universities Network** 😊 It was nice to see that are many Mexican and Latinx in AI (LXAI) students attending the conference, but much is still needed!

 The conference was a great opprtunity to meet old friends and get to know new people.
-In particular, we got to meet our cplelagurs from **University of Birmingham**, who invited me to give a seminar in November.
+In particular, we got to meet our colleagues from **University of Birmingham**, who invited me to give a seminar in November.
 We also had a great time in the workshops, DEMI had amazing keynotes.

 >> ![ ](/miccai2024.png)

-**October 1st, 2024,INAOE Puebla, Mexico**: This week I was in Puebla, Mexico.
+**October 1st, 2024,INAOE Puebla, Mexico**: This week I was in Puebla, Mexico to give a keynote for the biomedical engineering postgraduate school.
 Thanks to **Dr. Carlos Reyes** leader of **RedICA** for inviting me to what I condider my second alma mater,**INAOE** to give a talk in their seminar and to assing to the challenge organzied by his team.

 >> ![ ](/inaoe2024b.png)

 It was a great honor to be able to return to **INAOE** to give a talk about my research in artificial vision for the medical area (in endoscopy) for the **International Seminar on Biomedical Sciences and Technologies** 🙂